Tobless-scripts/To-do-list-React/README.md

 ## Project Structure

 -   📂 src
--   ┣ 📜 Todo.js # Main To-Do List component
+-   ┣ 📜 Todo.jsx # Main To-Do List component
 -   ┣ 📜 Todo.css # Styles for the To-Do List
--   ┣ 📜 App.js # Root component
+-   ┣ 📜 App.jsx # Root component
--   ┗ 📜 index.js # Entry point of the app
+-   ┗ 📜 index.html # Entry point of the app

 ## 🌟 If you find this project helpful, don't forget to ⭐ star the repo!